roboplc/jmeter/README.md

 ```

 (either edit `robo.toml` or use proper command-line arguments to specify the
 destination).
-After flashing, the report can be viewed at RoboPLC manager
+After flashing, the report can be viewed at RoboPLC Manager
 `Metrics` page.

-### Without RoboPLC manager installed
+### Without RoboPLC Manager installed

 Install Rust and compile: